-&lt;sup>23 Crime Definitions in Accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program, 34 CFR Appendix A to Subpart D of Part 668
+23 Crime Definitions in Accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program, 34 CFR Appendix A to Subpart D of Part 668

-&lt;sup>24 Crime Definitions in Accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program, 34 CFR Appendix A to Subpart D of Part 668
+24 Crime Definitions in Accordance with the Federal Bureau of Investigation's Uniform Crime Reporting Program, 34 CFR Appendix A to Subpart D of Part 668

-- (f) Is aided or abetted by one or more other persons and has sexual contact or sexual intercourse with another person without the consent of that person. - (g) Is an employee of a facility or program under s.
-940.295 (2) (b), (c), (h) or (k) and has sexual contact or sexual intercourse with a person who is a patient or resident of the facility or program. - (h) Has sexual contact or sexual intercourse with an individual who is confined in a correctional institution if the actor is a correctional staff member.
+- (h) Has sexual contact or sexual intercourse with an individual who is confined in a correctional institution if the actor is a correctional staff member.
 This paragraph does not apply if the individual with whom the actor has sexual contact or sexual intercourse is subject to prosecution for the sexual contact or sexual intercourse under this section. - (i) Has sexual contact or sexual intercourse with an individual who is on probation, parole, or extended supervision if the actor is a probation, parole, or extended supervision agent who supervises the individual, either directly or through a subordinate, in his or her capacity as a probation, parole, or extended supervision agent or who has influenced or has attempted to influence another probation, parole, or extended supervision agent's supervision of the individual.
 This paragraph does not apply if the individual with whom the actor has sexual contact or sexual intercourse is subject to prosecution for the sexual contact or sexual intercourse under this section. - (j) Is a licensee, employee, or nonclient resident of an entity, as defined in s.
 48.685 (1) (b) or 50.065 (1) (c) and has sexual contact or sexual intercourse with a client of the entity. - (k) Is a law enforcement officer and has sexual contact or sexual intercourse with any person who is detained by any law enforcement officer, as provided under s.
 968.24, or is in the custody of any law enforcement officer.
 This paragraph applies whether the custody is lawful or unlawful and whether the detainment or custody is actual or constructive.
 Consent is not an issue in an action under this paragraph. - (3) Third degree sexual assault. - (a) Whoever has sexual intercourse with a person without the consent of that person is guilty of a Class G felony. - (b) Whoever has sexual contact in the manner described in sub.
 (5) (b) 2. or 3. with a person without the consent of that person is guilty of a Class G felony. - (3m) Fourth degree sexual assault.
 Except as provided in sub.
-(3), whoever has sexual contact with a person without the consent of that person is guilty of a Class A misdemeanor.
+(3), whoever has sexual contact with a person without the consent of that person is guilty of a Class A misdemeanor.25